Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

+On the other hand, suppose that no two components have endpoints on the same edge of the subdivision.
+In addition, suppose that $\gamma_{f_1}$ and $\gamma_{f_2}$ intersect.
+By Corollary \ref{cor:multiintersection}, these two curves cannot intersect more than once.
+Therefore, the endpoints of $\gamma_{f_1}$ separate the endpoints of $\gamma_{f_2}$.
+Moreover, since the edges containing the endpoints are different, we find, by the intermediate value theorem, that any path in $B$ between the edges containing the endpoints of $\gamma_{f_1}$ must intersect any path in $B$ between the edges containing the endpoints of $\gamma_{f_2}$.
+In particular, this implies that the approximations intersect in $B$.

+Finally, for any components of $\widetilde{\cV}(f_1)\cap B$ and $\widetilde{\cV}(f_2) \cap B$ which do not intersect other curve components and whose endpoints lie on edges which are not shared by other curves, we observe that these components can be straightened without intersecting other components.
+In particular, as a curve is straightened its endpoints do not leave the edges in which they start and the interior of the curve does not intersect the boundary of the box.
+Hence, during the straightening step of the Plantinga and Vegter isotopy, each curve can be straightened individually while the rest of the curves are pushed off to the side.
+This straightens all of the curve components within the box without introducing intersections. \end{proof}

-We note that a small Hausdorff distance can also be achieved by making sure that the boxes containing the approximations are sufficiently small and that any snakes are also small.
-We end with corrected examples of images that appeared earlier in the text, see Figure \ref{fig:tangential_intersection_nonintersect_after}.
+We note that small Hausdorff distance between the approximation and the variety can be achieved by making sure that the boxes containing the approximations are sufficiently small and that any snakes are also small.
+The output of this algorithm on the polynomials generating Figures~\ref{fig:tangential_intersection_nonintersect}(a) and \ref{fig:tangential_intersection_nonintersect}(b) appears in Figure \ref{fig:tangential_intersection_nonintersect_after}.
+These new versions correctly approximate the topology of the curves.